 In relation to the entity that places the cookies, these can be classified as follows:

-- Own cookies – these are sent to the User's device through equipment or domains managed by MAAT and from which the service requested by the User is provided.
+- Own cookies – these are sent to the User's devichere e through equipment or domains managed by MAAT and from which the service requested by the User is provided.

 - Third-party cookies – these are sent to the User's device from a device or domain managed by a third-party entity over which MAAT has no control.
 In these cases, the third party may process the data collected via cookies, including transferring it outside the EEA, and MAAT may not be able to configure its operation and / or prevent the transfer of data collected by cookies.

 What are our cookies used for?

 On the Website and the Reserved Area, MAAT uses the following types of cookies: